Editing Video to the Beat of Music

 Of course you can now check through your project and make sure everything looks how you want it.
 It is likely you’ll have to make a few changes, but this is a very quick and easy way to get your footage in your project, and in time with the beat of the music.

 If you’re looking for more information on working with Premiere Pro, we have an in depth guide to editing with Adobe’s flagship video editor on our blog.
+It's super handy for learning how to make band edits, or the baseline for other skills!

 Here’s how to edit music video footage, or any type of footage for that matter, in time to the beat of the music in any video editor